 However, the ruling did not impact collection of data from non-ERISA self-insured employers or those ERISA-based employers who chose to voluntarily submit claims to APCDs.
 CIVHC continues to collect non-ERISA self-insured employer claims and conducts robust outreach to encourage voluntary submissions from ERISA-based employers.

 As part of this outreach, CIVHC has partnered with different employer groups to ensure that business owners and operators understand how CO APCD data can help them lower costs for their employees while continuing to offer high value care.
 A number of these groups created employer alliances and bargaining collectives have negotiated ground-breaking contracts with facilities for their employees.
 The majority of self-funded employers that CIVHC has engaged are in favor of voluntarily submitting their claims to the CO APCD and understand how benchmarking data to compare their costs to others in their region provides them valuable information to use when it comes time to renew benefits and make changes to health plan designs.

 In some cases, the obstacle to submission to the CO APCD is not the employer but the third-party administrator (TPA) or administrative service organization (ASO) who processes the claims on their behalf.
 Submission of claims to an APCD may not be in the service contract between the employer and the ASO/TPA, and may in fact be prohibited in their provider network contracts.
 Additionally, there are no legal requirements for ASOs and TPAs to submit claims on behalf of the employers, even if it is requested.
-CIVHC continues to work with employers to find ways to provide them with as much cost and quality information as possible for their region or county, even if it is not specific to their employees.
+CIVHC has developed a step-by-step guide and resources for self-insured ERISA employers to use to assist them with voluntary submissions through their TPA or ASO.